zaccharieramzi/starter-academic/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: PhD student in Deep Learning for MRI reconstruction
+role: Postdoc Researcher in Deep Learning

 # Organizations/Affiliations to show in About widget
 organizations: